Campus Parking Services

 *Improper parking: $20

-*No NIU Registration: $50 A No NIU Registration ticket can be reduced to Permit Not Displayed providing permit is valid for the lot and is presented to Campus Parking Services within 10 calendar days of the citation date.
+*No NIU Registration: $50 A No NIU Registration ticket can be reduced to Permit Not Displayed providing permit is valid for the lot and is presented to Campus Parking Services within 10 calendar days of the ticket date.
 If paying the reduced fine online, please contact Campus Parking Services prior to making payment.

 Permit not displayed: $5